Diana Hope Tegenkamp is a Métis writer who lives and creates on Treaty 6 Territory, Homeland of the Métis.

 "Birthmark" and "Motherfield," two poems from Girl running, were longlisted for the 2020 CBC Poetry Prize.

-Her poem, "My father as rhythm in lake water," received second prize in the Banff Centre Bliss Carman Poetry Prize, and will come out in the summer issue of Prairie Fire magazine.
+Diana's poem, "My father as rhythm in lake water," received second prize in the Banff Centre Bliss Carman Poetry Prize, and is out in the current, summer issue of Prairie Fire magazine.

-Many Good Places: Rediscovering the Métis and Settler Place-Worlds of My Parents, her second, in-process poetry manuscript, is supported by a Marian Hebb Research Grant.
+Many Good Places: Rediscovering the Métis and Settler Place-Worlds of My Parents, Diana's second, in-process poetry manuscript, is supported by a Marian Hebb Research Grant.